frederic-perez/AmE-dictionary/data/dictionary.md

 __pothole__ _n_ :five: (potholes) A pit or hole produced by wear or weathering (especially in a road surface).
 __potholed__ _adj_ Used of paved surfaces having holes or pits. _The island’s potholed highways._
 __potion__ _n_
-__potluck__ _n_ :three: Comes from the practice of throwing leftovers in a pot—with luck determining how good the stew would taste.
+__potluck__ _n_ :four: Comes from the practice of throwing leftovers in a pot—with luck determining how good the stew would taste.
 (Farlex Trivia dictionary) _A church potluck._
+__potpourri__ _n_ /poh-pur-REE/ Potpourri is a mixture of dried flower petals, leaves, and spices that is used to make a room smell pleasant.
+When used figuratively _potpourri_ refers to a collection of various different things.
 __potshot__ _n_
 __potsticker__ _n_
 __potter__ _v_ :two::hammer: _She is pottering around the house._